-Online marketing services and others primarily include (1) live streaming promotion events services, where we charge a fixed admission fee per event from industry customers; (2) customer referral services, where we charge a fixed rate commission fee from an auto content distribution platform by referring our industry customers to purchase the platform membership; (3) marketing information services, where we charge service fees based on the quantity of consumers' demand information delivered; (4) demand-side platform services, where we charge advertising service fees for our online adversiting services and membership fees to allow customers to access our advertising space resale services; and (5) subscription services of our social CRM cloud services.
-We generated net revenues from online marketing services and others of approximately RMB21.4 million, RMB56.2 million and RMB43.7 million (US\$6.9 million) in 2019, 2020 and 2021, representing 3.3%, 17.0% and 12.2% of our net revenues for the same periods, respectively.
+Other services primarily include (1) customer referral services, where we and the VIEs charge a fixed rate commission fee from an auto content distribution platform by referring our and the VIEs' industry customers to purchase the platform membership; (2) marketing information services, where we and the VIEs charge service fees based on the quantity of consumers' demand information delivered; (3) aftermarket promotion service, where we provide aftermarket promotion service to support auto dealers' aftermarket promotion events during a period; and (4) subscription services of our and the VIEs' social CRM cloud services.
+We generated net revenues from other services of approximately RMB25.2 million, RMB29.2 million and RMB32.7 million (US\$4.7 million) in 2020, 2021 and 2022, representing 7.6%, 8.1% and 17.8% of our net revenues for the same periods, respectively.